Yoko-cyer/T3A1/YokoUjihara_T3A1.md

 ---
 ## Question 11
-Explain how objects can be manipulated in JavaScript, using examples from the JavaScript programming language
+### Explain how objects can be manipulated in JavaScript, using examples from the JavaScript programming language

-*Demonstrates an extensive ability to manipulate objects*

 ```js
 // an example of Basic object